geeknik/my-awesome-stars/topics.md

 ## pentesting

+- [caverav/auditforge](https://github.com/caverav/auditforge) - AuditForge is a pentest reporting application making it simple and easy to write your findings and generate a customizable report.
 - [m3n0sd0n4ld/GooFuzz](https://github.com/m3n0sd0n4ld/GooFuzz) - GooFuzz is a tool to perform fuzzing with an OSINT approach, managing to enumerate directories, files, subdomains or parameters without leaving evidence on the target's server and by means of advanced
 - [Swordfish-Security/Pentest-In-Docker](https://github.com/Swordfish-Security/Pentest-In-Docker) - Docker image to exploit RCE, try for pentest methods and test container security solutions (trivy, falco and etc.)
 - [ellerbrock/docker-security-images](https://github.com/ellerbrock/docker-security-images) - :closed_lock_with_key: Docker Container for Penetration Testing & Security
 - [RAJANAGORI/Nightingale](https://github.com/RAJANAGORI/Nightingale) - It's a Docker Environment for Pentesting which having all the required tool for VAPT.
 - [aaaguirrep/offensive-docker](https://github.com/aaaguirrep/offensive-docker) - Offensive Docker is an image with the more used offensive tools to create an environment easily and quickly to launch assessment to the targets.
 - [umair9747/4oFour](https://github.com/umair9747/4oFour) - A tech enumeration toolkit focused on 404 Not found pages.
-- [omar2535/GraphQLer](https://github.com/omar2535/GraphQLer) - 🔍A cutting edge dependency aware GraphQL API fuzzing tool!
+- [omar2535/GraphQLer](https://github.com/omar2535/GraphQLer) - 🔍A cutting edge context aware GraphQL API fuzzing tool!
 - [MattKeeley/Spoofy](https://github.com/MattKeeley/Spoofy) - Spoofy is a program that checks if a list of domains can be spoofed based on SPF and DMARC records.
 - [momenbasel/keyFinder](https://github.com/momenbasel/keyFinder) - Keyfinder🔑 is a tool that let you find keys while surfing the web!
 - [1N3/Sn1per](https://github.com/1N3/Sn1per) - Attack Surface Management Platform